golemfactory/golem-docs/src/pages/docs/creators/python/tutorials/service-example-3-vpn-simple-http-proxy.md

   In this example, we're showcasing how the VPN functionality can be used to enable the local requestor agent to serve as a HTTP proxy for web servers running on the provider nodes.
+title: Service API VPN - HTTP proxy tutorial
+type: tutorial
 ---

 # Service Example 3: VPN - Minimalistic HTTP proxy

-{% hint style="info" %}
+## Introduction

 The example depicts the following features:

-* Golem VPN
+- Golem VPN
-* Service execution
+- Service execution
-{% /hint %}

-{% hint style="info" %}
+{% alert level="info" %}
 Full code of the example is available in the yapapi repository: [https://github.com/golemfactory/yapapi/tree/master/examples/http-proxy](https://github.com/golemfactory/yapapi/tree/master/examples/http-proxy)
-{% /hint %}
+{% /alert %}

 ## Prerequisites

-As with the other examples, we're assuming here you already have your [yagna daemon set-up to request the test tasks](../flash-tutorial-of-requestor-development/) and that you were able to [configure your Python environment](../flash-tutorial-of-requestor-development/run-first-task-on-golem.md) to run the examples using the latest version of `yapapi`.
+As with the other examples, we're assuming here you already have your [yagna daemon set-up to request the test tasks](/docs/creators/python/examples/tools/yagna-installation-for-requestors) and that you were able to [configure your Python environment](/docs/creators/python/quickstarts/run-first-task-on-golem) to run the examples using the latest version of `yapapi`.
 If this is your first time using Golem and yapapi, please first refer to the resources linked above.

 ## The VM image